 If you want to set up your own masternode (self-operating masternode), you need to have a certain level of knowledge of blockchains and Linux server operating systems.
 This can be hard and it can cost more.
 Besides, if you decide to self-operate with your masternode, you must assume responsibility for setting up, securing, and maintaining both the server and collateral.

-So, if you want to make your life easier, several community members offer dedicated hosting solutions (masternode hosting services) for a fee.
+But, if you want to make your life easier, several community members offer dedicated hosting solutions (masternode hosting services) for a fee.
 This is similar to the companies that offer web hosting.
-If you take advantage of this service, it means that the user only needs to provide the masternode collateral (masternode coins) and to pay the hosting fee in order to receive payment from the block reward.
+If you take advantage of this service, it means that the user only needs to provide the masternode collateral (masternode coins) and to pay the hosting fee in order to receive a payout from the block reward.

 How Much Can You Earn by Running a Masternode?